lwardzala/business_rules_reasoning/README.md

 # Business Rules Reasoning System

-It is the Python implementation of the [Business Rules Reasoning System](https://github.com/lwardzala/Business-Rules-Reasoning-System).
+This is the Python implementation of the [Business Rules Reasoning System](https://github.com/lwardzala/Business-Rules-Reasoning-System).
 It is a simple reasoning tool based on the implication form of the Horn clause.
 Provides integration between various systems and supports workflows.